BeataMaro/react-components/README.md

 ``npm run dev``
 ### Work in progress.

-Application created as a part of the [RS School React course.](https://rs.school/react/)
+Application is creating as a part of the [RS School React course.](https://rs.school/react/)